genestack/user-docs/docs/user-guide/doc-odm-user-guide/transformations/single-cell/transformation-process-reference.md

 ### 4.1 Dry run exit

 If `dry_run: true`, the pipeline performs linking validation and exits at this point.
 Expression matrix compression is skipped.
-Logs are reported and available in the API but not saved as attachments.
+Logs are reported and available in the API.

 Best-effort linking validation: